yujia0223/text2kg/templates/README.md

 ### vigogne

 The default alpaca template, translated to french.
 This template was used to train the "Vigogne" LoRA and is to be used to query it, or for extra fine tuning.

+### llama1

+The main template we use for training llama-2 models.
+The template was found at [OpenAssistant/llama2-13b-orca-8k-3319](https://huggingface.co/OpenAssistant/llama2-13b-orca-8k-3319) and worked well for fine-tuning.
+For fine-tuning with only a few samples of data, llama2 should be used as it is the one utilized by Meta.

+### llama2

+The Meta template for llama-2 models.
+Used for benchmarking base models or fine-tuning them.
+Similar performance to llama1.

+### orca_mini

+A template for orca_mini models, although it was found to work worse than the alpaca template.
+As such, this template was mostly unused but is left here for documentation purposes.
+Please use alpaca for training orca_mini models.

+### llongorca

+The template used for tuning and benchmarking the LlongOrca models, found directly at the [model page](https://https://huggingface.co/Open-Orca/LlongOrca-7B-16k).

+### mistral

+The template used for training the Mistral models, found at their [model page](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.1).